My Cookie Journey

 Adding the sugar to the creamed butter and mix.

-4. Add the sugar and blend on a medium mixer speed for 2-3 minutes.
+Step 6: Add the sugar and blend on a medium mixer speed for 2-3 minutes.
 Since it is equal parts of sugar and butter, it will get creamy-looking.

-5. Next, I add the vanilla extract.
+Step 7: Next, I add the vanilla extract.
 In a small bowl, break the egg before adding it to the cookie dough.
 This way, if any pieces of the shell break off, you can get them out of the small bowl before adding them to the mixer bowl.

 All ingredients are mixed and cookie dough is ready for the chill in the fridge.

-8. Take the bowl off the mixer.
+Step 10: Take the bowl off the mixer.
 Using a spatula, make sure all the flour is combined.
 This is also a good time to make sure the cinnamon chips and chopped hazelnuts are evenly dispersed.
 Refrigerate for 30 minutes.

-Roll Cut and Bake
+Roll Cutout and Bake

-8. Take the cookie dough out of the refrigerator to warm up a little.
+Step11: Take the cookie dough out of the refrigerator and let it sit for a few minutes to soften slightly.
 Preheat the oven to 350°F (175°C or 180°C).

 To roll out the cookie dough, you can use a pastry sheet, parchment paper, or your counter.